Amazon Echo smart speaker

 Here comes Google Assistant

 Not wanting to miss out, Google announced the Assistant and the Home smart speaker in 2016.
 Although similar to Alexa and the Echo, the Assistant's not-so-secret weapon was its access to Google's search tools.
-This meant Google Assistant could deliver better answers to general knowledge questions, and it could learn more quickly thanks to Google's vast artificial intelligence abilities.
+This meant Google Assistant could deliver better answers to general knowledge questions and learn more quickly, thanks to Google's vast artificial intelligence abilities.

-Although increasingly intelligent and useful, another side of these voice assistant began to emerge: how they might affect us on a psychological level.
-A study published in April 2017 by Mindshare, a British media and marketing company, questioned voice assistant users about their feelings towards the technology.
+Although increasingly intelligent and useful, another side of these voice assistants began to emerge: how they might affect us on a psychological level.
+A study published in April 2017 by Mindshare, a British media and marketing company, questioned voice assistant users' feelings towards the technology.

 As well as "Black Mirror," which featured an evil smart speaker in a summer 2019 episode, the findings of that 2017 study hark back to "Her," the 2013 movie about an introverted writer who falls in love with a talking artificial intelligence.